Change over Tuesday

 Please ensure your child has full kit in school throughout the half-term.
 Kits will be sent home each holiday for washing.
 Hair should be tied up and earrings must be removed on these days.
 If children are wearing earrings they will not be allowed to join in with P.E lessons.
 P.E days may change from week to week.
 You will be informed on a weekly basis so please look out for messages on our classroom door.

-We hope that you have enjoyed exploring our new, online, phonic learning platform, Reading Eggs.
-From Monday 8th March, your child will be set one piece of phonics homework via this programme.
-Once they have completed the work, they will have access to other phonics games and activities.
+Please explore the new, online, maths learning platform over the next week.
+From Monday 10th May, your child will be set one piece of maths homework alongside the phonics homework via these programmes.
+Once the children have completed the work, they will have access to other phonics and maths games and activities.
 The expectation each week will be that your child completes the set assignment.
-For the first few weeks, the activities will be used to assess your child’s understanding and allow them to become familiar with the platform.
-If you need your login details to be re-issued, please e-mail the Reception Team on Reception@phoenix-pri.essex.sch.uk
+If you need your login details to be re-issued, please e-mail the Reception Team on YearR@phoenix-pri.essex.sch.uk

 Oxford Owl Online Reading Books

-In Read, Write, Inc. this week we have been learning new sounds: igh, ow. ‘igh’ is a trigraph – three letters that make one sound.
-We have practised writing the new diagraphs and the ‘Set 1 Sounds’ we already know.
+In Read, Write, Inc. this week, .
+We have practised writing all the sounds we know.
 We say the words we want to write aloud, segment the word into the sounds we can hear and write the letter sounds in the sequence in which we hear them.
-Every day, during phonics, we all participate in group guided reading or peer reading sessions.
-The more we practise our reading the more fluent we become.
-Practise makes perfect!
+We then put words together to write simple sentences.
+We have all participated in one-to-one reading sessions, or group guided reading sessions, to practise reading accurately and fluently.

 Early Learning Goals